MousaviLaleh/Mission-to-Mars/README.md

 - Edit [scraping.py](scraping.py) file to :
   - Create a new dictionary to hold a list of dictionaries with the URL string and title of each hemisphere image.
   - Create a function that will scrape the hemisphere data and return the scraped data as a list of dictionaries with the URL string and title of each hemisphere image.
-- Retrieving all of the data from Mongo database in [app.py](app.py) file.
+- Retrieving all the data from Mongo database in [app.py](app.py) file.
-- Design the [web page](http://127.0.0.1:5501/index.html) with [Bootstrap](https://getbootstrap.com/docs/3.3/css/) components.
+- Design the [web page](http://127.0.0.1:5501/index.html) with [Bootstrap](https://getbootstrap.com/docs/3.3/css/) components and show the result on awebpage.
 - ![02.png](Images/02.png)

 <br/>